markope/crossbarwww/website/crossbario/iotcookbook/Apps-Alarm.md

 ### Taking Photos

+We currently offer code to use the camera module on the Tessel and a webcam connected to the Pi.

+When you use a camera module you need to

+* replace the standard backend code with `backend_camera.js` - best by editing the Crossbar.io config to run this,
+* use `frontend_camera.hmtl` instead of `index.html`.
+This is served under `http://<IP-of-System-running-Crossbar.io>:8080/frontend_camera.html` (or you could rename the files).

+#### Tessel

-We currently offer code to use the camera module on the Tessel.
-This works, but the encoding of the image and its transfer are slow.
-The default resolution for testing this is therefore QQVGA (yes, this low).
+The Tessel camera module somewhat works, but the encoding of the image and its transfer are slow.
+The default resolution for testing this is therefore QQVGA (yes, this low, but try how long a VGA image takes!).
 Regard this more as a proof-of-concept than anything else.
 But then, when you already have a Tessel with a camera module, it's at least something you can do with it!

-The code you need to run on the Tessel with the camera module is in the `camera` directory.
+The code you need to run on the Tessel with the camera module is in the `camera` directory - `camera_tessel.js`.
 More information about this component and how to get it working can be found in the [component documentation](Tessel Camera).

-When you use the camera module, then you need to

-* replace the standard backend code with `backend_camera.js` - best by editing the Crossbar.io config to run this,
-* use `frontend_camera.hmtl` instead of `index.html`.
-This is served under `http://<IP-of-System-running-Crossbar.io>:8080/frontend_camera.html`, or you could rename the files.
+#### Raspberry Pi

+The Pi supports most webcams, and works much faster than the Tessel.

+The code you need is `camera_pi.js`.
+For instructions on how to get this working in general see the [Pi Camera Component documentation](Raspberry Pi Camera).

 ### Robo-Voice the Intruder